ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 ## Mbed OS maintainers

 The maintainers are a small group of Mbed OS engineers who are responsible for the Mbed OS codebase.
 Their primary role is to progress contributions, both internal and external, from the initial pull request state through to released code.
+They carry out pull request reviews at least twice a week.

 Responsibilities: